 Staff Sergeant Marlene Rodriguez, US Army

-Marlene completed her Associate’s degree from Northwest Vista College in the spring of 2016 and is now working towards a B.A. in Recreational Administration at Texas State University, San Marcos.
+Marlene completed her associate’s degree from Northwest Vista College in the spring of 2016 and is now working towards a bachelor’s degree in recreational administration at Texas State University, San Marcos.
 After completing her degree, Marlene plans to create an organization focused on recreational therapy to assist Veterans.
 She continues to be involved in her community by volunteering with Heroes Baseball and Camp Capers.
 She is one of only 500 women who have been awarded the Purple Heart and the first woman to join the Military Order of the Purple Heart.